mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+September 7, 2018
+- Add CyberCIEGE as a lab
+- read\_pre.txt information display prior to pull of images, and chance to bail.

 September 5, 2018
 - Restore sakai bulk download processing to gradelab function.
 - Remove unused instructor scripts.